esther-wenxi-liao/MIST4610_FA24_29704_GP1_AKEA/README.md

 This query identifies employees who are certified for multiple plane models and have worked on more than one flight in a single day.
 By joining the **Employee**, **Certificate**, **AirCrew**, and **Flight** tables, the query counts the number of distinct plane models and flights each employee is associated with and filters based on those who meet the criteria.

 ### Managerial Relevance
 Employees certified for multiple plane models provide airlines with more flexibility in staffing and scheduling.
 These versatile employees can be assigned to a wider range of flights, reducing staffing constraints and improving operational efficiency.
 Managers can use this query to identify these employees and ensure they are optimally utilized in day-to-day operations.
-Additionally, this data can inform decisions about further training or certification opportunities for employees to enhance their versatility.
+Additionally, this data can help to avoid aire creews overwork.

 ## 8. List airlines with planes averaging less than 50% occupancy